 - Before you start streaming, we recommend that you log in to your account from a web browser so you can establish your Moderation and Safety settings to ensure the experience for your growing community is positive.
 AutoMod is a great tool to serve as your first line of defense for moderation because it will detect messages in chat that have been flagged as inappropriate and block them from appearing until you or a moderator review and approve.
 You can also update your settings to include a custom list of words or phrases to filter from your channel automatically.

 - The quality of your audio is critical in helping you connect with viewers.
-There are a few great, affordable headsets with built-in microphone settings, like the Turtle Beach Recon 200, which work for all consoles and PC, that ensure great audio for your stream.
+There are a few great, affordable headsets with built-in microphone settings which work for all consoles and PC, that ensure great audio for your stream.

 - If you’re interested in adding a webcam to your stream, you’ll need to purchase one as they aren’t built into consoles.
 For the PlayStation, the only option is to use the PS4 Camera .
 For Xbox, you can use any standard USB Camera.
 We’ve made a few suggestions in our Hardware Recommendations with a variety of price ranges to fit your budget.